fastn-stack/fastn/design/js-runtime/markdown.md

 -- end: h1
 ```

-This module defines a component for each element we can encounter in markdown, eg h1, link etc.
+This module defines a component for each element we can encounter in markdown, e.g. h1, link etc.

 ## `markdown` argument to `ftd.text`